JBeraldo/Link/README.md

 ## Motivation
     Why?
-Because we like to go fast!!!
+Because we like to go FAST!!!

     Should i use it in production?
 NO, USE IT AT YOUR OWN RISK I WILL NOT PROVIDE SUPPORT